 Many of the same characteristics are shared by the Shure SM48 and its more expensive sibling, SM58.
 Both mics share the same form factor, build quality, and essential sound signature.

-The main difference between the SM48 and SM58 is in the frequency range.
-The SM48’s bandwidth has a narrower band with high frequencies reaching 14kHz, whereas the SM58 can reach 15kHz.
-The SM48’s low-frequency range is 55kHz vs. the SM58’s 50kHz.
+The main difference between the SM48 and SM58 is in the frequency response range.
 This isn’t a significant difference for many.
+Brightened mid-range and bass roll-off to control proximity effect

-The SM48 might seem to have a wider bandwidth than the SM58, making it easier to use proximity effects, pops, and plosives.
-The SM48 is half the price of its more extensive and more well-known sibling, making it ideal for live use.
+The SM48 might seem to have a wider bandwidth than the SM58, making it easier to use proximity effect, pops, and plosives.
+The SM48 cardioid pickup pattern mic is half the price of its more extensive and more well-known sibling, making it ideal for live performances use.

-Overall, the SM48 dynamic microphone is a sturdy, reliable, and affordable option for live applications.
-It is also an excellent value for money, making it one of the best cheap microphones available.
+Overall, the SM48 dynamic microphone is a sturdy, reliable, and budget option for live applications.
+It is also an excellent value for money, making it one of the best cheap microphones on the market.

-Is there a budget option in a range of the best cheap microphones?
+Is there a budget option in the range of the best cheap microphone?
 You bet!

-This Behringer cardioid dynamic microphone is perfect for tight cash but still wants to rock it.
+This Behringer cardioid dynamic mic is perfect for a tight budget but still wants to rock it.

 The Ultravoice XM8500’s rock-bottom price is undoubtedly its most attractive feature.
 Although it may not be as durable, the Ultravoice XM8500 is still very affordable.

-This would be a great backup microphone for studio or gig use, even if you don’t have the budget.
-The Behringer Ultravoice XM8500 is a great budget option and delivers more than expected.
+This would be a great backup mic for home studios or gig use, even if you don’t have the budget.
+The Behringer Ultravoice XM8500 is another one of the best budget microphones and delivers more than expected.